BlaqueDevs/se-assignment-day-5-technical-writing-and-review-architectPhilemon/README.md

 •Use keywords: Incorporate relevant keywords to improve searchability.
 •Make them descriptive: Ensure headings and subheadings accurately describe the content that follows.
 ## 11. What should be included in the introduction of a Readme to immediately inform users about what the product does?
+•A brief overview of the product and its purpose.
+•Key features and functionalities.The target audience or intended users.
+•A quick start or installation guide.
+•Any prerequisites or dependencies.
 ## 12. How can you succinctly convey the purpose and key features of a product?